Access-Planet-DL/SwinUnet_HLS_CLOUD/README.md

 # SwinUnet_hls_Cloud

-The code is for the work titled 'A robust global Swin-Unet Sentinel-2 surface reflectance cloud and shadow detection algorithm solution for the NASA Harmonized Landsat Sentinel-2 (HLS) data.'
-It is an application of Swin-Unet for cloud and cloud shadow detection.
+The code is for the work titled 'A global Swin-Unet Sentinel-2 surface reflectance-based cloud and shadow detection algorithm for the NASA Harmonized Landsat Sentinel-2 (HLS) dataset' It is an application of Swin-Unet for cloud and cloud shadow detection.
 Our paper has been submitted to the journal Science of Remote Sensing.

+# Environment
+Please prepare an environment with TensorFlow 2.7 and Python 3.7.16.

+# steps

 1. Download the pre-trained model and test examples https://github.com/Access-Planet-DL/SwinUnet_HLS_CLOUD.git

 2. Unzip the pretrained model
      trained_model.zip
-3. Run the classification on the test data, modify the "inputdir" and "model_path" to the folders where the test data and the unzipped trained model are saved. python hls_swin_cloud_shadow.py
+3. Run classification on the test data, modify the "inputdir" and "model_path" to the folders where the test data and the unzipped trained model are saved. python hls_swin_cloud_shadow.py

 It will replicate the examples shown in Figure 8 of the paper.